Vet LoginFind your closest SASH vetEmergency InfoCall SASH 24/7

 About the SASH specialist Surgery team

-In the Surgery team at SASH, we are fortunate to have specialist surgeons trained in Australia and around the world, with many decades of combined experience in various types of surgery.
-These include, but are not limited to:
+In the Surgery team at SASH, we are fortunate to have specialist surgeons trained in Australia and around the world, with many decades of combined experience in various types of surgery, including soft tissue and orthopaedic.

 • Cruciate repair (e.g. TPLO)